animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-A process that invokes a remote Function needs to provide the Function’s ID, calling arguments, the execution target (`onRegion`, `onServers`, `onServer`, `onMember`, or `onMembers`) and (optionally) a filter set.
+A process that invokes a remote Function needs to provide the Function's ID, calling arguments, the execution target (`onRegion`, `onServers`, `onServer`, `onMember`, or `onMembers`) and (optionally) a filter set.
 By using Spring Data for GemFire, all you need do is define an interface supported by